cncf/k8s-conformance/v1.20/gec-imke/README.md

 export KUBECONFIG=$(pwd)/kubeconfig-admin-<CLUSTERID>
 ```

-If you have any issues please email support@innovo-cloud.de
+If you have any issues please email support@german-edge-cloud.io